ianderrington/genai/docs/Understanding/agents/chains.md

-Language models produce outputs based on their model and input prompts.
-Chains allow for richer and more valuable outputs by connecting them with other components.
+Language models produce outputs based on their model and input prompts. **Chains** allow for richer and more valuable outputs by connecting inputs + outputs with other components.
 These components may process GenAI output, enable the execution of [actions and tools](./actions_and_tools.md), and interact with [memory](./memory.md).
 Chains can be used to build more complex and integrated systems to enable higher-quality reasoning and results.

-Because of their nature, chains can be constructed in a more [basic](#basic-chains) linear fashion, as in the case of the LLM-enabled chats.
-They can also be constructed more generally with parallel GenAI calls, resulting in tree and graph-like chains that have been shown to increase performance further.
+Because of their nature, chains can be constructed in a more [basic](#basic-chains), linear fashion - as in the case of the LLM-enabled chats.
+They can also be constructed more generally with parallel GenAI calls, resulting in [graph chains](#graph-chains) of varying complexity, which have been shown to increase performance further.

+Each call to GenAI may be considered a _chain node_ with constant parameters, such as [_prompt templates_](#prompt-templates), and variable parameters that are governed by external functions (including other chain/GenAI calls).

+Both [basic](#basic-chains) and [graph](#graph-chain) can rely on [thought systems](#thought-systems) that further improve their performance by using specific prompts that are separated in different calls or combined in a singular prompt, that guide GenAI chained outputs and inputs.

 ## Basic Chains
-Chains start with an input that may first be analyzed with another algorithm, traditional or GenaI-enabled, to parse the information in an effective manner.
-This output may then be directed to part of a template.
-The prompt-template.
+Input to a chain node may be passed directly, embedded into a prompt template, and/or processed with traditional algorithms, like regular expressions, before being processed by the GenAI.

+### Prompt templates
 The prompt templates then fill in the information.
-This information is then passed to the LLM.
-Then the LLM generates the output.
-This output may then again be processed to re-introduce extracted information removed from the original prompt call (like HTML), to use the output to affect the next actions to be taken, such as printing the output for a person, calling programmatic functions (tools) or sharing with specific downstream chains (routing).
+This information is then passed to the GenAI that generates the output.

-### Thought Systems
+## Thought Systems
 Thought systems are chain patterns used by single agents and [systems](./systems.md) to enable more robust responses.
-They can be executed programatically given frameworks or sometimes done manually in a chat setting.
+They can be executed programmatically given frameworks or sometimes done manually in a chat setting.

 Here are some known thought structures that are improving agentic output.

 ??? tip "[Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://proceedings.neurips.cc/paper_files/paper/2022/file/9d5609613524ecf4f15af0f7b31abca4-Paper-Conference.pdf)
     <img width="537" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/4dcb9273-8965-461d-8da7-ae9a0be6debc">

-#### Recurrent
+### Recursive

 ??? tip "[Teaching Large Language Models to Self-Debug](https://arxiv.org/abs/2304.05128) `transcoder`"
     Coding focused LLM system to continuously improve self.